 “What was the text you sent to me all about?
 The dinner you served me last night?
 The new haircut?
 And Chief you are wearing spandex!”

 Chief stammered and tried to comport himself but he couldn’t.
 So, he just stood there, helpless, battin’ his eyes like a toad in a hailstorm.

 “I don’t know what is happening to you.
 But whatever it is, I think I like it…”

-If you enjoyed reading, please kindly hit the share buttons below and share with your friends, family and everyone you know.
+If you enjoyed reading, please leave a comment and kindly hit the share buttons below and share with your friends, family and everyone you know.
 Thank you!